 Some network devices, particularly wireless devices, can talk directly to LDAP or Active Directory for authentication.
 But Cisco switches and routers don’t speak LDAP and Active Directory natively.
 If you’ve got Cisco gear, you’ll need to use something else, typically RADIUS, as an intermediate step.

 There are two common ways to link RADIUS and Active Directory or LDAP.
 The first is to use a Cisco Access Control Server (ACS) and configure it to use Active Directory for its name store.
 The second is to run the native Microsoft RADIUS service on the Active Directory domain controllers.

 In the ancient past, the all-Microsoft solution had scaling problems, so people tended to avoid it in larger deployments.
 However, this is no longer true.
 Now both options are excellent.

-Centralized authentication improves both the manageability and security of your network.
-The ability to quickly and easily add a new user, and to update passwords everywhere throughout your network at one time greatly simplifies management.
-The ability to change passwords or lock out users on all devices at once provides better security.
-And with central logging, you can immediately tell if somebody is repeatedly attacking a particularly user’s credentials, even if they’re doing so across a range of network devices to hide their tracks.
+Centralized network authentication protocols improve both the manageability and security of your network.
+The ability to quickly and easily add a new users and update passwords everywhere throughout your network at one time greatly simplifies management.
+The ability to change passwords, or lock out users on all devices at once, provides better security.
+And with central logging, you have improved network visibility—you can immediately tell if somebody is repeatedly attacking a particular user’s credentials, even if they’re doing so across a range of network devices to hide their tracks.